configcat/go-sdk/DEPLOY.md

 # Steps to deploy
 ## Preparation
-1. If you want to increase the major version, create a new `v<major>` folder and copy all the sources from the previous major versions folder and start the work there.
+1. If you want to increase the **major version**, create a new `v<major>` folder and copy all the sources from the previous major versions folder and start the work there.
+Increase major version in `go.mod`.
 1. Go to the current major versions folder.
    ```bash
    cd v<major>